rbchan/applied-popdy/notes.md

   * Slow things down so that labs aren't ahead of lectures
   * Allow more time for class discussions/debates
   * Maybe add another lab: Lab 2 on geometric growth
+  * The only problem with this is that we need to finish off the estimation stuff as early as possible for grad students

 - Shorten PVA lecture to 1 class period
   * Replace with ideal free/despotic lecture